kyaaqba/magma/AZURE_DEPLOYMENT.md

 ## Container Registry

+---

+*Note: This will be added to the ARM Template in the future *

+---

 Run the command below to create the Azure Container Registry:

 `az acr create --resource-group sonar-prod-magma --name SonarRegistry --sku Basic`